focusretreatcenter/website/content/blog/20230207-dont-be-a-chill-host/index.md

 author = "Christella Kay"
 +++

-> ‘Chill’ is selfishness disguised as kindness. ―Priya Parker
+> ‘Chill’ is selfishness disguised as kindness. &mdash;Priya Parker

 The chapter titled, “Don’t Be A Chill Host” in Priya Parkers book “The Art of Gathering: How We Meet and Why it Matters”, spoke to me in such a specific and personal way that I actually felt bad for the guests I had assembled at past gatherings, sigh.
 I was definitely guilty of being a ‘Chill Host’.